 The following conclusion principles are agreed for key issue #3.

+Apart from 5QI, Priority Level and ARP priority level, SMF may further consider PDU set Importance values (if available) to determine the transport level packet marking value (e.g. the DSCP in the outer IP header).

-SMF provides UPF the mapping of Transport Level Marking for DL packets (N3/N9 interface) and PDU set importance value(s).
+SMF provides UPF the mapping of Transport Level Marking for DL packets (N3/N9 interface) and PDU set importance value(s) in the FAR.

 UPF determines the DSCP value(s) for DL packets based on the PDU Set Importance value(s) associated with specific PDU set.